How-To Delete All DynamoDB Items (Without Deleting the Table)

 Yes.
 However, AWS Console does not offer this functionality.
 Alternatively, you can write a custom script to achieve the same thing or delete the table and remove it.

 Deleting a DynamoDB table would result in you losing many other settings and associations with other AWS Services.
-Moreover, it might violate immutability of your stack when using e.g. Terraform
+Moreover, it might violate immutability of your stack when using e.g. Terraform, and cause drifts when using CloudFormation or CDK

 How fast is the DynamoDB clear table functionality?

-It depends on two things: The amount of items in your table (faster if less) and provisioned write capacity (faster if more).
+It depends on two things: The amount of items in your table (faster if fewer) and provisioned read & write capacity (the more, the faster).
 It works best for small tables with less than 1 million records.
+In majority of cases, truncation process is completed within one minute.

 Is it free to purge and empty a DynamoDB table?

-Unfortunately - no. Because Dynobase scans the whole table and performs a Put operation against each record, you're going to be charged for that.
+Unfortunately - no. Because Dynobase scans the whole table and performs a write operation against each record, you're going to be charged for that.
+More on that in the Pricing Calcualtor

 Dynobase is a professional GUI editor for DynamoDB.
 Currently, AWS DynamoDB Console does not offer the ability to purge data from a table.
 You can delete the table and re-create it from scratch or scan through all items and delete all of them one by one.
 With Dynobase, it's easy and fast.